elmorenox/deploy-webapp-to-vpc-with-terraform/README.md

 Once the copy and execution commands are in the jenkins file we can run the pipeline.
 The pipeline will build the web application and deploy it to the web server.
 The web application is accessible on port 8000 of the web server's public ip address.

 ![retail-banking-app](retail-banking-app.png)

+## Improvement

+The pipeline set is manual.
+The pipeline could be built using the jenkins cli.
+The jenkins cli could be used to create the pipeline and add the webhook to the github repository.

+The security groups for the public subnets allow all inbound and outbound traffic.
+This is not ideal.
+The security groups should be updated to only allow traffic on the required ports.